 This is a great question!
 SEO (search engine optimization) is a buzzword these days as more and more businesses move online and rely on Google to send them customers.
 During my first conversation with a client, one of the things we really dig into is where are their clients coming from.
 If a client is coming to me with a site they want to be updated (or moved of WordPress to Wix, which is very common), I can do a quick check to see how their website is performing in their local market for the search terms someone may use to find their business.
 More often than not, what we discover is their clients come from many different places, primarily from word-of-mouth referrals and solid referral partners in their community, and a lot less from Google.
 This is not to say SEO isn't important, it is!
-But is also a bigger commitment than what can be accomplished during an initial build out.
-If you aren't committed to the long-game, then SEO isn't going to be a viable marketing tool for you no matter where your website is hosted.
-The SEO gurus I work with require a commitment of 12 months to launch a full-scale SEO campaign which includes building up backlinks, regularly adding fresh content (like with a Blog), tracking the user experience, and more.
+That is why we always use SEO best practices and set everyone up with a free blog!

 If the person driving doesn't know how to parallel park, it doesn't matter what car they use…they still won't park better.

 If a person doesn't know how optimize SEO, it doesn't matter what platform they use.
 The website will not rank any higher.